anicolaspp/PCF-Compiler/README.md

 # PCF-Compiler
-A compiler for PCF (Programming Language for Computable Functions) Ported from F# to Scala.
+A compiler for PCF (Programming Language for Computable Functions) ported from F# to Scala.

 PCF is functional and Turing Complete!